2i2c-org/team-compass/.github/ISSUE_TEMPLATE/new-team-member.md

 _This is only relevant for others that are joining our Engineering team._

+- [ ] Add to 2i2c hubs as an admin
 - [ ] Add to appropriate Google Cloud projects
 - [ ] Add to appropriate AWS projects
 - [ ] Add to appropriate Azure projects